gsidhu/buzee-tauri/logbook.md

 > Stage I is a powerful desktop search tool.
 It will help people find documents and files more quickly on their computer.
 (Think of it as a replacement for Spotlight on Mac or Everything on Windows.)

 ### Database
-- Restructure database.
+- [x] Restructure database.
-- Add logging to check why indexing halts at certain files.
+- Add user prefs to database.

 ### Backend
 - Allow searching by `created_at`, `last_modified` or `last_opened`.